 4 minute read

-- Marketing email engagement has climbed to 25% higher than pre-COVID averages.
+- Marketing email engagement has climbed to 25% higher than pre-coronavirus averages.

 - Conversely, sales or promotional email response rates are down over 25% from pre-COVID-19 times